Louis Antoine de Saint-Just: Character

-Ambitious and active-minded, Saint-Just worked urgently and tirelessly towards his goals: "For Revolutionists there is no rest but in the tomb".
+Ambitious and active-minded, Saint-Just worked urgently and tirelessly towards his goals: he wrote that "For Revolutionists there is no rest but in the tomb".
 He was repeatedly described by contemporaries as arrogant, believing himself to be a skilled leader and orator as well as having proper revolutionary character.
 Detractors claimed he had a superiority complex and always "made it clear… that he considered himself to be in charge and that his will was law".
 Camille Desmoulins wrote of Saint-Just, "He carries his head like a sacred host".

 Saint-Just's rise to prominence wrought a remarkable change in his personality.
-Freewheeling and passionate in his youth, Saint-Just quickly became focused, "tyrannical and pitilessly thorough".
+Freewheeling and passionate in his youth, Saint-Just quickly became focused on the revolutionary cause, described by one author "tyrannical and pitilessly thorough".
 He became "the ice-cold ideologist of republican purity", "as inaccessible as stone to all the warm passions".
 A measure of his change can be inferred from the experience of his former love interest Thérèse, who is known to have left her husband and taken up residence in a Parisian neighborhood near Saint-Just in late 1793.
 Saint-Just—who had already developed something of a relationship, tepid but potentially expedient, with the sister of his colleague Le Bas—refused to see her.
 Thérèse stayed there for over a year, returning to Blérancourt only after Saint-Just was dead.
 No record exists of any exchanges they might have had, but Saint-Just is known to have written to a friend complaining impatiently about the rumors connecting him to "citizen Thorin".

 In his public speaking, Saint-Just was even more daring and outspoken than his mentor Robespierre.
 Regarding France's internal strife, he spared few: "You have to punish not only the traitors, but even those who are indifferent; you have to punish whoever is passive in the republic, and who does nothing for it".
 He thought the only way to create a true republic was to rid it of enemies, to enforce the "complete destruction of its opposite".
-Regarding the war, he declared without regret to the Convention, "The vessel of the Revolution can arrive in port only on a sea reddened with torrents of blood".
+Regarding the war, he declared to the Convention, "The vessel of the Revolution can arrive in port only on a sea reddened with torrents of blood".
 He urged the deputies to embrace the notion that "a nation generates itself only upon heaps of corpses".

 Despite his flaws, Saint-Just is often accorded respect for the strength of his convictions.
-Although his words and actions may be viewed as reprehensible, his commitment to them is rarely questioned: he was "implacable but sincere".
+Although his words and actions may be viewed by some as reprehensible, his commitment to them is rarely questioned: he was "implacable but sincere".
 Like Robespierre, he was incorruptible in the sense that he exhibited no attraction to material benefits but devoted himself entirely to the advancement of a political agenda.